 In a perfect world, your website would tick along nicely without you having to maintain it.
 In reality, it won’t.
 It’s also not realistic to tell you that you can pick a few of the key elements above and you’d have a great website.
 The reality is, you won’t.

-The ten pointers above are pretty comprehensive.
+The 11 pointers above are pretty comprehensive.
 See them as a total package type of thing, and work on all of them.
-Indeed implementing a few of them is better than none but if the goal here is to check over your website so it’s easy to find and people want to come back, then taking a holistic approach is the best way to make that happen.
-It’s a really important part of your routine when running a successful website and given the number of free and easily accessible tools to help you on your mission.
+Indeed implementing a few of them is better than none but if the goal here is to check over your website so it’s easy to find, and people want to come back, then taking a holistic approach is the best way to make that happen.
+It’s a really important part of your routine when running a successful website, and given the number of free and easily accessible tools to help you on your mission, it’s also a no-brainer really.
 There’s never been a better time to make sure that your website is doing great.